Artwork for podcast The Circle Sessions

 Have a question or an idea for one of our episodes?
 Send us an email at podcasts@circle270media.com.

-Welcome to The Circle Sessions featuring The Circle of Experts.
-Each week, one of the Circle of Experts joins me to talk about some critical aspects of growing your podcast.
-We focus on marketing, social media, monetization, and website design to help you implement all of these together.
-The circle of experts are Yasmine Robles of Rebel Marketing, Tonnisha English Amamoo of TJE Communications, and Don The Idea Guy.
+Welcome to the Circle Sessions featuring the Circle of Experts.
+Each week, one of the Circle of Experts joins me to talk about critical aspects of growing your podcast.
+The Circle of Experts are Yasmine Robles and Izzy Dadosky from Rebel Marketing, Tonnisha English Amamoo of TJE Communications, and Don The idea Guy.
 I'm Brett Johnson, My Podcast Guy from Circle 270 Media Podcast Consultants.
-This week, Tonnisha is here with the Circle of Experts.
-Tonnisha is on a mission to help small businesses level the playing field through digital marketing solutions.
-Tonnisha, thanks for joining me today.
+This week, Tonnisha is here.
+Tonnisha's on a mission to help small businesses level the playing field through her digital marketing solutions.
+Tonnisha, thanks for joining me again today.

 Tonnisha English-Amamoo [: